Calthraun/Battleships-PythonTextGame/README.md

-Battleships Anti-Climaax - A Python Text Game
+Battleships Anti-Climax - A Python Text Game
 ==========================

 A simple text based battleships game written in python.